 Ötzi's clothes were sophisticated.
 He wore a cloak made of woven grass and a coat, a belt, a pair of leggings, a loincloth and shoes, all made of leather of different skins.
 He also wore a bearskin cap with a leather chin strap.
 The shoes were waterproof and wide, seemingly designed for walking across the snow; they were constructed using bearskin for the soles, deer hide for the top panels, and a netting made of tree bark.
 Soft grass went around the foot and in the shoe and functioned like modern socks.
 The coat, belt, leggings, and loincloth were constructed of vertical strips of leather sewn together with sinew.
 His belt had a pouch sewn to it that contained a cache of useful items: a scraper, drill, flint flake, bone awl, and a dried fungus to be used as tinder.

-, two birch bark baskets, and two species of polypore mushrooms with leather strings through them.
+In addition, among Ötzi's possessions were berries, two birch bark baskets, and two species of polypore mushrooms with leather strings through them.
 One of these, the birch fungus, is known to have antibacterial properties, and was likely used for medicinal purposes.
 The other was a type of tinder fungus, included with part of what appeared to be a complex firestarting kit.
 The kit featured pieces of over a dozen different plants, in addition to flint and pyrite for creating sparks.

 You will visit the Oetzi museum during the Fiè allo Sciliar cooking course.